MeloBastian/Mam_Ne/Polymorphism_measure/README.md

    	bootstrap summary informations (out of step 3.2)

 	- **144spsummary_genomique_withn50**
-   	A table with informations like the genome coerage, n50, number of genes etc (usefull for step 3.3)
+   	A table with informations like the genome coverage (usefull for step 3.3), n50, number of genes etc